 The use of tobacco products by a student-athlete is prohibited during practice and competition.
 A student-athlete who uses tobacco products during a practice or competition shall be disqualified for the remainder of that practice or competition.

 SECTION 15 - SECURITY

 MEDIA/INTERVIEW AREA

-There will be one security officer at the media/interview room (located outside the entrance).
+There will be one security officer outside of the Press Conference Room (located outside of the Judges Locker Room).

 TEAM LOCKER ROOMS